Kong/docs.konghq.com/app/deck/guides/ci-driven-configuration.md

-Any time you use decK within an automated environment, including a `deck ping` command in the beginning of your script can ease debugging in future as it usually rules out connectivity issues between decK and Kong.
+Any time you use decK within an automated environment, including a `deck ping` command in the beginning of your script can ease debugging in the future, as it usually rules out connectivity issues between decK and Kong.